WebMD: Better Information. Better Health.

-Bipolar disorder, sometimes called manic depression, is a mental health disorder that is distinguished by dramatic swings in a person's mood, from the elated highs of mania to the lows of depression.
-Bipolar disorder affects all ages, genders, and ethnicities.
-We know that genetics play a role in who gets bipolar disorder, as researchers have traced the incidence of bipolar disorder among generations of families.
+Bipolar disorder, sometimes called manic depression, is a mental health disorder that is distinguished by dramatic changes in a person's mood and energy, from the elated highs of mania to the lows of depression.
+Bipolar disorder affects all ages, genders, and ethnicities, and usually has its onset in late adolescence or young adulthood.
+We know that genetics can play a role in a person's vulnerability to bipolar disorder, as researchers have traced the incidence of bipolar disorder among generations of families.

 While bipolar disorder cannot be prevented, it's important to be aware of early warning signs of an impending episode of bipolar depression or bipolar mania.
 Early recognition of bipolar warning signs and seeing your doctor regularly can allow you to monitor your mood and medications and keep illness from escalating.